affinidi/affinidi-cli/README.md

 #### User Groups

 You may also want to create user groups for your application.
 They allow you to set access privileges for your users inside your application.
+A user's Affinidi Login ID token contains the groups the user belongs to, which can be used in your application to differentiate users and grant them access.
 Learn more about user groups [here](https://docs.affinidi.com/docs/affinidi-login/user-groups/).

 To create a user group use: [`affinidi login create-group`](#affinidi-login-create-group)